venice1200/SSD1322_for_Adafruit_GFX/README.md

 License: BSD

 Forked in 09/2021 from the Adafruit SSD1327 Library and modified for an SSD1322 OLED with 256x64 Pixel.
-Other OLED Resolutions and Interfaces (I2C,3SPI,6800,80xx) are currently (2021-09) untested.
+Other OLED Resolutions and Interfaces (I2C,3SPI,6800,80xx) are currently (2021-09-14) not tested.

 You will find the orginal Library here https://github.com/adafruit/Adafruit_SSD1327